jongwooksi/jongwooksi/README.md

 - **J. Si**, S. Yang, J. Song, S. Son, S. Lee, D. Kim, and S. Kim, "Generating and Integrating Diffusion-Based Panoramic Views for Metaverse Virtual Interview Platform", IEEE International Conference on Artificial Intelligence in Engineering and Technology (IICAIET2024), Accpeted

-- **J. Si**, S. Lee, and S. Kim, "Recognition of Korean Menu for Online to Offline Stores : VGG-ResNet Fusion Model with Attention Mechanism", Journal of Korea Institute of Information, Electronics, and Communication Technology, Vol 17, No.4, Accepted
+- **J. Si** and S. Kim, "V-DAFT: Visual Technique for Texture Image Defect Recognition with Denoising Autoencoder and Fourier Transform", Signal, Image and Video Processing,  Signal, Image and Video Processing, Vol. 18, No. 10, pp.7405-7418, Sep.
+2024.
+(SCIE, IF: 2.0)

-- **J. Si** and S. Kim, "V-DAFT: Visual Technique for Texture Image Defect Recognition with Denoising Autoencoder and Fourier Transform", Signal, Image and Video Processing,  Signal, Image and Video Processing, Vol. 18, No. 10, pp.7405-7418 (SCIE, IF: 2.0)
+- **J. Si**, S. Lee, and S. Kim, "Recognition of Korean Menu for Online to Offline Stores : VGG-ResNet Fusion Model with Attention Mechanism", Journal of Korea Institute of Information, Electronics, and Communication Technology, Vol 17, No.4, pp.190-197, Aug.
+2024.

 - **J. Si** and S. Kim, "Surface Defect Detection and Segmentation Using Diffusion Model Based on Feature Map of ResNet", Proc.
-Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 2, Jul.
+Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 2, pp. 1-2, Jul.
 2024.

 - D. Kim, **J. Si**, and S. Kim, "2D Lip-Synced Interviewer Generation for Virtual Interview Scenarios : Utilizing Stable Diffusion and Wav2Lip", Proc.
-Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 2, Jul.
+Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 2, pp. 3-4, Jul.
 2024.

 - H. Choi, J. Ahn, **J. Si**, and S. Kim, "Performance Comparisons According to Transfer Learning and Optimization Algorithms in ResNet Series Models : Focused on Fashion MNIST", Proc.
-Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 2, Jul.
+Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 2, pp.5-6, Jul.
 2024.

 - **J. Si**, D. Kim, and S. Kim, "Automation of Online to Offline Stores: Extremely Small Yolov8 and Feature-Based Product Recognition", Journal of Korea Institute of Information, Electronics, and Communication Technology, Vol. 17, No. 3, pp.121-129, Jun.
 2024.